-Loam is part of the upper area of the solid earth‘s crust which has been transformed over millennia under the influence of weather, flora and fauna (cf. Schroder 2018: 62).
-During soil formation, breakdown products of inorganic and organic substances are converted and built up into new components that are characteristic for the particular soil.
+Loam is part of the upper area of the solid earth‘s crust which has been transformed over millennia under the influence of weather, flora, and fauna (cf. Schroder 2018: 62).
+During soil formation, breakdown products of inorganic and organic substances are converted and built up into new components that are characteristic of the particular soil.
 While the humus-rich A-horizon forms the basis for vegetation and agriculture, suitable building soil can be taken from the lighter colored, humus-free B-horizon.
-There are four main types of mineral soils: gravel, sand, silt and loam.
+There are four main types of mineral soils: gravel, sand, silt, and loam.
 These main types of soil are mostly mixed, so loams are typical mixed-grain soils.
 Clay acts as a binding material between the coarse-grained components (gravel, sand, silt).
 Depending on the clay content, a distinction is made between cohesive and non-cohesive loam (cf. Schroder 2018: 62).
-Climatic regions and geological foundations determine the different composition and the resulting varying potentials of loam as a building material.
+Climatic regions and geological foundations determine the different compositions and the resulting varying potentials of loam as a building material.
 But in general, loam is available almost everywhere because the formation process is similar all over the world.#

 Loam has always served humans as a building material.